djfletcher/MazeGenerator/README.md

-# Random Maze Generator
+# Maze Generator

-## Background

-Maze generation is the act of designing the layout of passages and walls within a maze.
-There are many different strategies for designing algorithms that build mazes -- random traversal, recursive backtracking, Prim’s algorithm, Kruskal's algorithm, and countless others.

-In this project, I will utilize recursive backtracking to generate a random maze that builds itself while the user watches in real time.
-Then once it is finished being built it becomes playable and the user can try to solve the maze.
+Maze Generator utilizes a recursive backtracking algorithm to generate random, solvable mazes that draw each pathway as it is built.
+Once the drawing is complete, it's up to you to solve the maze.

 ## Functionality and MVP